SHAHARNECH/Watering-Plants-Website/README.md

 # Watering-Plants-Website
-python and html website that lets you make your own personal calendar for your plants python-flask backend using SQLAlchemy with fullcalender and front with html&css
+python and html website that lets you make your own personal calendar for your plants

+*flask backend using SQLAlchemy with fullcalender and front with html&css

 **registration and sign up